evanrobinson2/luna2-app/project-luna.md

     Usage: spawn <numBots> "<theme or style>"

     Example:
-      spawn 3 "A jazzy trio of improvisational bots"
+      spawn_squad 3 "A jazzy trio of improvisational bots"
     """
     # Import inside the function to avoid circular imports or to keep it minimal:
     from luna.luna_command_extensions.spawner import cmd_spawn_squad as spawner_impl